 Then the plastic retainer will come off along with the outer spring.

-Next the piston will come out, this may need a bit of carb cleaner of a gentle tap to remove.
+Next the piston will come out, this may need a bit of carb cleaner and a gentle tap to remove.

 The inner spring will then come out.

 Remove the O rings from the outer body.